 Rule No. Subject Applicable Requirement Details Compliance Status 7.10.6(a) Composition of Audit Committee Shall comprise of Non-Executive Directors, a majority of whom will be independent.
 The Audit Committee comprised of five (5) Non-Executive Directors out of which three (3) are Independent.
 Complied Shall appoint Non-Executive Director as a Chairman to the Committee.
 Composition of the Committee is given under Corporate Governance Report on page 24 to the Annual Report.
 Complied Chief Executive Officer and the Chief Financial Officer should attend Audit Committee Meetings.
 The Chief Executive Officer, Chief Financial Officer attend Audit Committee meetings by invitation.
 Complied The Chairman of the Audit Committee or one member should be a member of a professional accounting body.
 One member of the Audit Committee is a member of The Institute of Chartered Accountants of Sri Lanka and another is a member of The Institute of Chartered Accountants of India.
 Complied 7.10.6(b) Functions of Audit Committee Functions outlined in the Section 7.10.6 (b) of the Listing Rules.
-Audit Committee functions are stated in the Audit Committee Report on page 30.
-Complied 7.10.6(c) Disclosure in the Annual Report relating to the Audit Committee · · Refer the Audit Committee report on page 30 to the Annual Report.
+Audit Committee functions are stated in the Audit Committee Report on page 31.
+Complied 7.10.6(c) Disclosure in the Annual Report relating to the Audit Committee The Annual Report should set out the names of the Directors comprising the Audit Committee, shall make a determination of the independence of the Auditors and disclose the basis for such determination and Annual Report shall contain a Report of the Audit Committee.
+Refer the Audit Committee report on page 31 to the Annual Report.
 Complied

-Level of compliance with the Code of Best practices on Related Party Transactions issued by the Securities & Exchange Commission of Sri Lanka and the Section 9 of the Listing Rules of the Colombo Stock Exchange.
+$Level \ of \ compliance \ with \ the \ Code \ of \ Best \ practices \ on \ Related \ Party \ Transactions \ issued \ by \ the \ Securities \ \& \ Exchange \ Commission \ of \ Sri \ Lanka \ and \ the \ Section 9 \ of \ the \ Listing \ Rules \ of \ the \ Colombo \ Stock \ Exchange.$

 Rule No. Subject Applicable Requirement Details Compliance Status 9.2.1 Related Party Transactions Review Committee (RPTRC) Related Party Transactions should be reviewed by the RPTRC.
-Refer RPTRC Report on pages 33 to 34 to the Annual Report.
+Refer RPTRC Report on pages 34 to 35 to the Annual Report.
 Complied 9.2.2 Composition of RPTRC Shall comprise a combination of Non- Executive Directors and Independent Non-Executive Directors.
 Chairman of the committee should be Independent Non- Executive Director.
-The RPTRC comprised of five (5) Non- Executive Directors out of which three (3) are independent including the Chairman of the Committee.
 Complied 9.2.3 Involvement of Parent Company's RPTRC Parent Company's RPTRC may be permitted to function as Parent Company's RPTRC of the subsidiary.
 Not Applicable.
-Not Applicable 9.2.4 Related Party Transactions Review Committee - Meetings Shall meet at least once a calendar quarter Refer RPTRC report on page 33 to the Annual Report Complied 9.3.1 Immediate Disclosures As outlined in the Section 9.3.1 of the Listing Rules.
-Company has not had any non-recurrent Related Party Transactions during the year under review, which requires immediate announcement to the Exchange.
-Refer RPTRC report on Pages 33 to 34 to the Annual Report.
+Not Applicable 9.3.1 Immediate Disclosures - Non Recurrent Related Party Transactions As outlined in the Section 9.3.1 of the Listing Rules.
+Company has not had any non- recurrent Related Party Transactions during the year under review, which requires immediate announcement to the Exchange.
+Refer RPTRC report on Pages 34 to 35 to the Annual Report.
 Not Applicable